andrewjahn/AndysBrainBook/docs/CAT12/CAT12_03_Preprocessing.rst

 .. figure:: 03_CAT12_Preprocessing.png

-Note that there are four instances of Matlab now running which are analyzing the data: three subject have been assigned to each processor, and each subject currently in each processor's queue are being analyzed simultaneously.
+Note that there are four instances of Matlab now running which are analyzing the data: three subjects have been assigned to each processor, and each subject currently in each processor's queue are being analyzed simultaneously.
 This is a preview of what we will be doing on a much larger scale when we analyze more subjects using the supercomputing cluster.
 Each processor's logfile is also open, click between the different logfiles to see how they update as the data is analyzed.
 This will take a couple of hours; we will come back to it when it has finished.

 Examining the Output